 What is Dirigible Designs?

 Dirigible Designs is Blake Smith and Melanie Schlossberg.
 We make handcrafted sterling silver jewelry that uses hand-cut, fortunately-found, or wisely-collected stones and materials.
-Our jewelry strives to be a twist on classic modernist designs by exploring asymmetry, balance, and traditional jewelry fabrication techniques.
-We hope that each piece of our work, elaborate or simple, offers our collectors wearable comfortable jewelry that expresses their bold and unique natures.
+Our jewelry explores the tension between asymmetry and balance, the concept of the mundane versus the precious, and the collaboration of design and ideas between partners.
+We provide collectors with wearable comfortable jewelry that expresses their bold and unique styles.
 Due to the nature of our materials, all of our jewelry is one-of-a-kind.

 Many people are curious about the way we work as a partnership.
 Our work is truly collaborative.
 Though we may have a loosely-defined division of labors based on our individual skill sets and histories, our design work and marketing strategies are based on decisions we make together.
 We have taken our personal styles and blended them together, resulting in a unique body of work that neither one of us would have been able to create on our own.
 This is the case from our metalwork down to our displays.
 We get along.